jhustata/basic/hw5.md

 ```

 Tasks:
-1. Run the above script remotely to figure out what it does.
+1. Run this remote script to figure out what it does.
-2. Then download it and annotate it to explain to your self or someone else what it accomplishes
+2. Then download it and annotate it to explain to yourself and others what it accomplishes
 3. Use the ExtraCredit DropBox to hand in your version of `annotate.do`